Quick Answer

 Common Questions

-Yes, the Boston Inspectional Services Department (ISD) requires a plumbing permit, which typically costs a base fee of $20 plus $5 per fixture.
-If new electrical work is needed for a dedicated outlet, an additional electrical permit ($20 base + $10 per $1,000 of work) is mandatory.
+Yes, a plumbing permit is required, starting at a $20 base fee plus $5 per fixture.
+If a new electrical outlet is needed, a separate electrical permit ($20 base + $10 per $1,000 of work) is also mandatory.

-Licensed plumbers in the Greater Boston area currently charge between $125 and $175 per hour.
-This is significantly higher than the Massachusetts state average of $90 to $130 per hour found in more rural areas like Fall River or Taunton.
+Licensed plumbers in the Boston metro area currently charge between $150 and $225 per hour, which is significantly higher than the national average due to high demand and cost of living.

 📊Our Methodology